rafasoares/cancancan-wiki/CanCan-2.0.md

 end
 ```

-As you can see here, if a logged in user exists he can access the entire application, but guest users can only access the the HomeController.
+As you can see here, if a logged in user exists he can access the entire application, but guest users can only access the HomeController.

 The first argument to `can` is the name of the controller action.
 Using `:access` here will allow access to all actions on that controller.
 The second argument is the name of the controller.
 Using `:all` here will represent all controllers.
 Either one can be an array to represent multiple actions and controllers.